 In fact, today I spoke to a small business owner who said they not only would never lead from the front or even behind.
 They just want to follow from behind and wait until something becomes mainstream to latch on to it.

 Well, at least he was honest about it.
 But this is exactly why so many businesses risk becoming irrelevant or losing business to the innovation pioneers who know that in order to stay ahead of the competition you have to take some risks.

 Risk is scary.
 But it doesn’t have to be.
-I try to get companies to at least take baby steps and try incremental innovation.
+As an innovation keynote speaker I try to get companies to at least take baby steps and try incremental innovation.
 You don’t have to invest a ton of time or money to be innovative.

 A friend in the food manufacturing business recently told me a story about how they were able to save tens of thousands of dollars every year from a tiny drop of soup.
 A factory worker noticed that this tiny drop of liquid ending up being wasted because it missed the can on the conveyer belt.